trampgeek/moodle-qtype_coderunner/Readme.md

 as explained in the section [Randomising questions](#randomising-questions).
 Note, too, that *Twig All* must be set.

-#### The Evaluate per student option
+#### The Evaluate per run option
-When you select a preprocessor other than Twig, a checkbox 'Evaluate per student' is shown, and is initially checked.
+When you select a preprocessor other than Twig, a checkbox 'Evaluate per run' is shown, and is initially unchecked.
 This controls when the preprocessor gets called.
-Usually this capability is being used for randomisation or for per-student customisation, so the preprocessor must be invoked for each student when they start their attempt.
+If you are using the template preprocessor for randomisation or for per-student customisation, you must check this option so that the preprocessor is invoked for each student when they start their attempt.
 As explained above, this can have serious load implications.

-However, there are some situations where you might wish to perform a template parameter computation for other purposes, e.g. to compute a value within the question text in a non-randomised question without using an offline program.
-In that case, you can uncheck the *Evaluate per student* option and the template parameters will be computed only once, when the question is saved.
+However, if you are using the template preprocessor for other purposes, e.g. to compute values within the question text in a non-randomised question without using an offline program you can leave *Evaluate per run* unchecked.
+In this case the template parameters will be computed only once, when the question is saved.

 Although clumsy, this approach can also be used to compute the expected output